-I'm Mommy to a seven-year-old girl named Emerson who is referred to as Emmy by those who know her the best.
+I'm Mommy to an eight-year-old girl named Emerson who is referred to as Emmy by those who know her the best.
 We love to read books, do projects and explore the world.
 This blog is my chance to celebrate book experiences with Emmy and tell others of our adventures into the world of literature.

 Emmy and I and the "man of the house" make our home on the North Shore of Massachusetts in the seaside town of Newburyport.
 This man is wonderfully supportive of Emmy's and my love of books and nicely puts up with the stacks of books strewn about the house as well as bits and pieces of projects left here and there.